jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

   (d) to an investigator appointed under section 144; or (e) in evidence in proceedings before a Standards Committee or the Disciplinary Tribunal; or (f) to the Legal Complaints Review Officer; or
-  (g) to a member of the New Zealand Police or the Serious Fraud Office acting in the performance of his or her duty; or (h) to the Registrar-General of Land for the purpose of enabling the Registrar-General of Land to discharge his or her duties under the Land Transfer Act 1952 or any other enactment; or
+  (g) to a constable or member of the Serious Fraud Office acting in the performance of his or her duty; or (h) to the Registrar-General of Land for the purpose of enabling the Registrar-General of Land to discharge his or her duties under the Land Transfer Act 1952 or any other enactment; or
   (i) in evidence in any court.